Top of the page

 You may have a bandage on your skin where the tube comes out of your body.
 Your doctor will tell you how often to change it.
 To change the bandage:

-To keep the tube clear, flush it with sterile saline.
+To clear the tube, flush it with sterile saline.
 Your doctor will tell you how and when to do this.

 Empty the bile from your bag when it's about 2/3 full, or at least once a day.